Spice (album): Singles

 "Say You'll Be There" was released as the album's second single on 14 October 1996.
 It became the group's second number-one single in the United Kingdom, and was certified Platinum by the BPI.
 It was a commercial success across Europe, reaching the top 10 in most of the charts that it entered.
-As a result of its popularity, the song was released in 1997 in Australia, receiving a Gold certification by the Australian Recording Industry Association (ARIA), and in North America, entering the top five in both, Canada and the United States.
+As a result of its popularity, the song was released in 1997 in Australia, receiving a Gold certification by the Australian Recording Industry Association (ARIA), and in North America, entering the top five in Canada and peaking at number three in the United States.

-"2 Become 1", released as the group's third single on 16 December 1996, it was generally well received by music critics and was a commercial success.
+"2 Become 1" was released as the group's third single on 16 December 1996.
+It was generally well-received by music critics and was a commercial success.
 It topped the UK Singles Chart for three weeks, becoming the group's third consecutive chart-topper, their second million-selling single, and their first Christmas number-one single in the United Kingdom.
 In July 1997, the song was released in the United States, peaking at number four on the Billboard Hot 100, and receiving a Gold certification by the Recording Industry Association of America (RIAA).
 It performed similarly internationally, peaking inside the top 10 on the majority of the charts that it entered.

-"Mama" and "Who Do You Think You Are" was released as a double A-side single in March 1997 as the group's fourth single, it became the group's fourth consecutive number-one single in the United Kingdom, making them the first act in UK chart history to have its first four singles reach number one.
+"Mama" and "Who Do You Think You Are" was released as a double A-side single in March 1997 as the group's fourth single.
+It became the group's fourth consecutive number-one single in the United Kingdom, making them the first act in UK chart history to have its first four singles reach number one.
 Additionally, it was certified Platinum by the BPI, and performed well internationally, reaching the top 10 in many European countries and New Zealand, and the top 20 in Australia, France, and Norway.